 (l) records of any matters that are required to be retained under Schedule 2 to these rules;

-(m) any terms and conditions on which the accredited data recipient offers goods or services where the accredited data recipient collects or uses CDR data in order to provide the good or service.
+(m) any terms and conditions on which the accredited data recipient offers goods or services where the accredited data recipient collects or uses, or discloses to an accredited person, CDR data in order to provide the good or service.

 Note: For paragraph (k), see section 56EO of the Act and rule 7.12.